TomObungu/computer-science.md/Programming/Competitive Programming/Resources/Comepetitive Programmer's Handbook/Book Notes.md

 # 3.1 Sorting theory

-If an array is reversed it will take the largest number of inversions possible;
+If an array is reversed it will take the largest number of inversions possible for when the algorithm is constrained to swapping consecutive elements only.
+E.g Bubble sort
 $$
 1+2+\dots+(n-1)=\frac{n(n-1)}{2}
 $$

-The
+Hence if a sorting algorithm can only swap consecutive elements. each swaps removes only 1 inversion thus the complexity is at least O(n^2)

+## Merge sort theory
+Merge sort is efficient because it is not limited to swapping consecutive elements.
+The algorithm works as: Sorting array[a..b]
+1. If a=b then already sorted
+2. Calculate the position of the middle element k = floor((a+b)/2)
+3. Recursively sort sub array [a...k]
+4. Recursively sort sub arry [k+1...b]
+5. Merge the sorted sub arrays
+The algorithm is effcient as it havles the size of the subarray at each step,

+he recursion consists of O(log n) levels, and processing each level takes O(n) time.
+Merging the subarrays array[a . . . k] and array[k + 1 . . . b] is possible in linear time, because they are already sorted.
+For example, consider sorting the following array: